evan-roos456/discordjs-steam-news/README.md

 ### Filling out config.json

-Copy the app ID and public key, and paste them into the `config.json` file.
+Copy the public key, and paste them it into the `config.json` file.

 Click on the "Bot" button in the sidebar.
 Here, you can change your bot's name and icon.